SCIENCE

 USAThu Jul 03 2025

-NASA is facing a significant exodus of employees.
-Over 2, 600 workers have already accepted a voluntary departure offer, and this number is expected to rise until the deadline at the end of July.
-On top of that, around 350 more employees are planning to leave through other means.
+NASA is experiencing a notable departure of employees.
+Over 2,600 workers have accepted a voluntary departure offer, with this number expected to rise until the deadline at the end of July.
+Additionally, around 350 more employees plan to leave through other means.
 This means that more than 17% of NASA's workforce is set to depart soon.

-The impact is being felt at all levels.
+The exodus is affecting all levels of the organization.
 Senior Executive Service (SES) employees, including key figures like Human Resource directors, the Chief Information Officer (CIO), and the Chief Information Security Officer (CISO), are among those leaving.
 Even center directors are planning their exits.
 This mass departure is pushing NASA's workforce to its lowest point since its inception.

 The situation is particularly dire for those who stay.
-With so many experienced employees leaving, those who remain may face reassignments or relocations to fill the gaps.
+With so many experienced employees leaving, remaining staff may face reassignments or relocations to fill the gaps.
 Contractor workers are in an even tougher spot, as they lack the protections that full-time employees have.
 University researchers may also feel the pinch, as funding and support could dwindle.

 Perhaps the most concerning aspect is the impact on the next generation.
 With so many experienced professionals leaving, there's a risk that the pipeline for future space scientists and engineers could dry up.
 This could set back NASA's mission and allow other countries to take the lead in space exploration.